Mexico fast-tracks law that could limit anti-drug cooperation with U.S.

 But the bill is a sign of the fury detonated in Mexico by the detention of Cienfuegos in Los Angeles in October.
 The legislation was proposed by the office of President Andrés Manuel López Obrador, whose party holds a majority in Congress.
 It sailed through the Senate on Wednesday night and is expected to clear the lower house soon.

-The measure would require that Mexican federal, state and local officials get permission from a high-level Mexican security panel to talk with “foreign agents” such as those working for the FBI or Drug Enforcement Administration.
-The Mexican officials would be required to provide a written report about such meetings to the foreign and public-security ministries.
+The measure would require that Mexican federal, state and local officials get permission from a high-level security panel to talk with “foreign agents” such as those working for the FBI or Drug Enforcement Administration.
+The Mexican officials would be required to provide a written report about such meetings to the Foreign and Public Security ministries.
 A representative of the Foreign Ministry would have to sit in on the sessions.

-“It will dramatically change the way Mexican law enforcement and U.S. law enforcement cooperate,” said Ana Maria Salazar, a Mexico City-based security analyst who worked in drug enforcement under the administration of President Bill Clinton.
+“It will dramatically change the way Mexican law enforcement and U.S. law enforcement cooperate,” said Ana María Salazar, a Mexico City-based security analyst who worked in drug enforcement under the Clinton administration.
 “The extreme requirements will probably paralyze the relationship.”

 The measure could affect a wide range of investigations — involving drug-trafficking, money-laundering, kidnapping and other crimes.

-U.S. agents are unlikely to share sensitive information under such conditions, since it could easily fall into the hands of corrupt officials if distributed widely, former officials say.
+U.S. agents are unlikely to share sensitive information under such conditions because it could easily fall into the hands of corrupt officials if distributed widely, former officials say.
 “That would compromise agents, informants and investigations,” said Mike Vigil, a former chief of international operations for the DEA.

 The U.S. Justice Department did not respond to a request for comment.
 But one department official said the measure could have a dramatic impact on bilateral relations.
 “The immediate effect is a freeze” on sharing information, said the official, who spoke on the condition of anonymity because he was not authorized to give interviews.